Featured image: Burrata @ Bar Lupulus.

 Our servers were attentive and checked back on us regularly.
 They were knowledgeable about their beer list and food options.
 They took note of Aaron’s comment during the reservation and were very kind to gift me with a complimentary dessert for my birthday (with a bonus candle for fun).

-I was extremely impressed with my experience at Bar Lulupus.
+I was extremely impressed with my experience at Bar Lupulus.
 Sure, there are other restaurants in town with a wide-selection of craft beer, but the food is unfortunately usually lack-lustre.
-At Bar Lulupus you are able to enjoy some amazing craft beer along with a tasty, high quality meal.
+At Bar Lupulus you are able to enjoy some amazing craft beer along with a tasty, high quality meal.
 I will be sure to come back and have been recommending all my friends to do so as well, whether or not they like craft beer!

 For more information: